 By Michael Lanza

 “I’m dying!” my son, Nate, bellowed to the entire forest in the Wild Basin of Colorado’s Rocky Mountain National Park.
 “This pack is too heavy!”
 We were just 30 minutes up the trail at the outset of a three-day backpacking trip.
-It was a trip that seemed like an unmitigated disaster for the first two days—then morphed into an adventure my kids remember fondly, and that helped expand their outdoor interests.
+It was a trip that seemed like an unmitigated disaster for the first two days—then morphed into an adventure my kids clearly enjoyed and that helped expand their outdoor interests.

 For me, those three days in Rocky serve as a reminder about the many ways you can do it wrong when taking kids outdoors, but how simple it is to make it right.

 Nate had just turned 10 and was carrying his own backpack, containing his clothes, sleeping bag, pad, a liter of water, and a few snacks and small, personal items like stuffed animals.
 My daughter, Alex, was seven and still carrying just a daypack.
 My wife, Penny, couldn’t make that trip.
 An old friend who lives in the Denver area, Bill, had joined us on this hike in the southeast corner of Rocky Mountain National Park, on the east side of the Continental Divide and south of the park’s tallest and most famous mountain, 14,259-foot Longs Peak.
 Bill carried our cooking kit for me.
 But I still had most of my family’s gear and food.
 My pack weighed about 60 pounds.